 At the conference, the Turkish delegates faced similar criticisms.
 The Allies and Venizelos emphasized the indispensable role of the non-Muslims in the Turkish economy, which İsmet Paşa contradicted with simple explanations.
-At a later point in the negotiations, when Curzon raised the issue of the economic role of the Greeks of Constantinople, İsmet Paşa replied that "everyone knew that they formed a class of small traders (grocers, etc.), and that it would not be difficult to replace them."
-In the face of harsh criticisms, İsmet Paşa eventually stated "On looking into the question of the economic difficulties which might arise for the country in consequence as the only important factor.
-The transfer of any section of a population would naturally entail some disruption and change in the economic life of a country, but it was not fair to attribute superiority in a particular sphere to a certain element of the population on the strength of this fact."
-Although İsmet Paşa acknowledged the indispensable role of the non-Muslim elements in the country's economy, he stuck to his military-driven position much like Young Turks (all the nationalist elites for that matter), who did not distinguish between political and economic.
-Any room for the development of irredentist claims, as the Greek case proved, must be eliminated with a view to achieving complete national sovereignty, a point to be constantly reiterated by Rıza Nur during the negotiations.
+At a later point in the negotiations, when Curzon raised the issue of the economic role of the Greeks of Constantinople, İsmet Paşa replied that "everyone knew that they formed a class of small traders (grocers, etc.), and that it would not be difficult to replace them."37 In the face of harsh criticisms, İsmet Paşa eventually stated "On looking into the question of the exchange of the Greek population, [there is] no need for regarding the economic difficulties which might arise for the country in consequence as the only important factor.
+The transfer of any section of a population would naturally entail some disruption and change in the economic life of a country, but it was not fair to attribute superiority in a particular sphere to a certain element of the population on the strength of this fact."38 Although İsmet Paşa acknowledged the indispensable role of the non-Muslim elements in the country's economy, he stuck to his military-driven position much like Young Turks (all the nationalist elites for that matter), who did not distinguish between political and economic.39 Any room for the development of irredentist claims, as the Greek case proved, must be eliminated with a view to achieving complete national sovereignty, a point to be constantly reiterated by Rıza Nur during the negotiations.40